 Since I’m not a beer drinker but a cider enthusiast, I couldn’t pass up a visit to the cider house which was built on a farm that’s been growing apples since 1850.

 Our tasting included a flight of five refreshing ciders (all of which are gluten-free), from their best-selling Waupoos Premium to their crisp pear cider — my two favourites.
-A delicious al fresco lunch of a Cider House salad and porcetta sandwich followed on the patio, with a cold one in hand as we soaked in the scenery on a balmy day.
+A delicious al fresco lunch of a Cider House salad and porchetta sandwich followed on the patio, with a cold one in hand as we soaked in the scenery on a balmy day.
 Our meal was as fantastic as the ciders themselves.

 Amelia’s Garden (Picton)

-This formal dining room is housed in a centuries-old stone farmhouse at The Waring House, the country inn we called home for two nights (read below for more about our stay).
+This formal dining room is housed in a centuries-old stone farmhouse at The Waring House, the country inn we called home for two nights (read below for more about our experience).
 Serving breakfast, lunch and dinner, Amelia’s Garden is where we had breakfast each morning (included with an overnight stay).
 We tried the French toast and couldn’t resist the poached eggs with cheddar sauce — a more flavourful take on eggs benny.

 And we apparently didn’t get enough of the cheese so, for dinner, we started with the cheddar and apple soup alongside a salad sourced from their own garden.
 I would have preferred a creamier texture in the soup but the unlikely pairing of fruit and dairy was outstanding.